 The Park Ridge Community Church is affiliated to the United Church of Christ, but this cross is not restricted to their use, or indeed by any other Protestant or Catholic church.

 For example, way over on the other side of the world in Orange, NSW, Australia we can see a Baptismal Cross on this grave headstone of an Orthodox Greek Cypriot.

-The Western glyph "8", like the lemniscate symbol for infinity , is a never-ending line.
+The Western glyph "8", as with the lemniscate symbol for infinity , is a never-ending line.
 Tracing the shape of the 8 differs from the circle, square, triangle etc., in that the line crosses itself in the centre.
 This crossing symbolises death.
 But the line does not stop there; it carries on into a new life, just as the Christian cross symbolises new life.
 This is why baptismal font is often octagonal.

 The eight therefore is symbolic of life, death, and rebirth or regeneration.
 This is the meaning of the Baptismal Cross.